Private Parts (1997 film): Origins

-By 1992, Stern had experienced a rise in popularity as a radio and television personality.
+By 1992 Stern had experienced a rise in popularity as a radio and television personality.
 In July he struck a deal with New Line Cinema to produce a film based on his superhero character Fartman, which he devised in July 1981 when he hosted mornings at WWDC in Washington, D.C.
 He first announced the film, which Stern claimed "came from nowhere ... top of my head", during an appearance on The Tonight Show with Jay Leno.
 That November, Variety reported that screenwriter J. F. Lawton was hired to write and direct the film titled The Adventures of Fartman.
-The film, which was budgeted between $8–$11 million, was expected to go into production in May 1993 with David Permut assigned as producer under his Permut Presentations banner.
+The film, which was budgeted between $8 and $11 million, was expected to go into production in May 1993 with David Permut assigned as producer under his Permut Presentations banner.
 According to Lawton, The Adventures of Fartman revolved around the superhero and his alter ego, a magazine publisher in the mold of Screw magazine's Al Goldstein.
-On June 28, 1993, Lawton revealed more information for Time.
-"There's a lot of nudity, some harsh language, a lesbian love scene, and the main character works for an underground sex magazine.
+On June 28, 1993, Lawton revealed more information for Time magazine: "There's a lot of nudity, some harsh language, a lesbian love scene, and the main character works for an underground sex magazine.
 We told New Line Cinema the plot, and they said, 'Yeah, it sounds great.
 But can't we make it PG-13?'"
 Soon after, Stern became unhappy with the idea of making a PG-rated film and had disputes with New Line Cinema over the merchandising rights.
 Coupled with the quality of the scripts being drafted, the project was shelved in 1993 before the production could begin.
-Its cancellation affected Stern, who became depressed as "I'd gone on air and said, 'I'm going to make a movie.'
+Its cancellation affected Stern, who became depressed — "I'd gone on air and said, 'I'm going to make a movie.'
 I sort of felt like a liar.
 I looked like I had failed."